-CRJ362 Criminology
+CRJ362 Criminology credits: 3

 This course will be an exploration of crime and criminality and their effects on society.
 Further study gives a broad overview of criminological theory and an introductory look into delinquency.
-(Traditional)
+(Traditional) Prerequisite: SOC101 or INS181

 CRJ372 Dimensions in Criminal Justice